Technology Wireless Charging Qi2

 Qi v1.2+ standards support both methods, with resonant charging typically used in furniture-embedded solutions and automotive applications where precise device placement isn't practical.
 The Qi2 standard with Magnetic Power Profile effectively solves the alignment problem through physical magnetic coupling.

-Wireless charging is typically 75-85% efficient versus 90-95% for wired connections.
+Wireless charging works at 75-85% efficiency versus 90-95% for wired connections.
 The energy lost becomes heat, which is why thermal management is crucial in wireless charger design.
 Qi standard ensures safety and interoperability between devices and chargers.

 WOWOHCOOL's engineering team continuously optimizes coil designs and thermal pathways to maximize efficiency while maintaining safe operating temperatures.
-Learn more about our OEM/ODM services for custom wireless charging solutions.
+Learn more about our OEM/ODM services for custom Qi charging solutions.

 Long-Range Wireless Charging